rahul0299/everything-sg/README.md

 -   **.gitignore**
     Lists files and folders that should be ignored by Git, ensuring that build artifacts or sensitive information are not tracked.

--   **eslint.config.js**
-    Configures ESLint rules to enforce code style guidelines and catch potential errors in the source code.

 -   **index.html**
     The HTML entry point of the application.
 It bootstraps the React app by linking to the JavaScript bundle produced by Vite.